TRPMAN/DevOps-1/README.md

 - Ansible
 - Docker
 - Kubernetes
-- Some of Hands-on Project
+- ⏳ Some of Hands-on Project

-## 📌 Purpose

-This project is intended for personal learning and growth.
-If you find anything useful, feel free to explore, use, or contribute!

 ---
-Happy learning! 💡
+Thanks for visiting 💡